kennychung/Marketplace/README.md

     ```
 	- Warning messages are thrown due to the SafeMath library
 	- All test cases should pass

+Local - Make sure that your Metamask is connected to http://127.0.0.1:9545 or the address configured in Ganache CLI.
+   - **Note** - Make sure that you reset your account on Metamask when you have a problem connecting to the local server

+Rinkeby - Rinkeby contract can be accessed by unzipping the JSONs from contract.zip to "build/contracts" folder
+   - **Note** - Since I didn't get a chance to display loading animation while the transaction is being populated, please wait until you receive a pop-up message for the TX population message and refresh the page after the TX has been confirmed.
+   - The Rinkeby contract addresses provided in deployed_addresses.txt

 ## Libraries used by EthPM package manager
 - Safemath has been imported by using EthPM package manager